🧬

 Is the Bracco Italiano a good family dog?

-Yes, they are known for being extremely affectionate and gentle with children.
+Yes, they are known for their affectionate and gentle nature, making them excellent companions for active families.

 Can they live in an apartment?